graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `description` may return a String or {null}
 - `args` returns a List of `__InputValue` representing the arguments this field accepts.
+  - Accepts the argument `includeDeprecated` which defaults to {false}.
+If {true}, deprecated arguments are also returned.
 - `type` must return a `__Type` that represents the type of value returned by this field.
 - `isDeprecated` returns {true} if this field should no longer be used,